MatricksDeCoder/solidity_challenge2/design_pattern_decisions.md

 - smart contract code smaller and simpler
 - make contracts more secure

+# Errors
+- only owners upt to 3 handling of mint function (working with deployer only - other assigned owners not working)
+- onlyOwner on RewardToken mint() function removed to one of the tests.
+Will need to look into ERC20 _mint() function

+Decided when stakeres withdraw firs they withdraw their rewards if amount withdrawn is greate than rewards, we substrac their stake.
+It their stake becomes zero they no longer a staker eligible for staking rewards.(Improvements around this can be made)

 Smart contracts are very critical software as they hold and interact with real value and funds.
 The following design patterns were considered in developing exchange.

 ##### 1. Deposit Times